Skip to content

 Challengeable by: Vendor

-Detect expense fraud with duplicate + inflation + policy violation + receipt forgery Is there a duplicate submission, inflated amount, policy violation, or forged receipt?
+Detect expense fraud - duplicate submissions, inflation, policy violations and receipt forgery Is there a duplicate submission, inflated amount, policy violation, or forged receipt?
 Rules Engine Employee

-Hybrid deterministic + AI expense fraud detection covering duplicate submission across employees + categories + dates + amounts (R), per-diem inflation against location-specific benchmarks (R), policy violation against expense policy thresholds (R), receipt forgery detection through metadata + OCR consistency + vendor verification (A), receipt date manipulation against credit-card statement reconciliation (R).
-ACFE Report to the Nations 2024 identifies expense reimbursement schemes as 13 percent of asset misappropriation cases with median loss USD 33,000.
-AppZen + Oversight Systems integration for AI-driven receipt validation
+Expense fraud detection combines deterministic and AI checks: duplicate submission across employees, categories, dates and amounts (rule-based), per-diem inflation against location-specific benchmarks (rule-based), policy violations against expense thresholds (rule-based), receipt forgery via metadata, OCR consistency and vendor verification (LLM-assisted), and receipt-date manipulation reconciled against credit-card statements (rule-based).
+The ACFE Report to the Nations 2024 puts expense reimbursement schemes at 13 percent of asset misappropriation cases, with a USD 33,000 median loss.
+AppZen and Oversight Systems provide AI-driven receipt validation.

 Decision Record